-If you are involved in a divorce, you can keep private information out of the file by having your lawyer work with your spouse’s lawyer in a collaborative divorce.
+If you are involved in a divorce, you can keep private information out of the file by having your lawyer work with your spouse’s lawyer.

 Both spouses can keep details out of the public record by settling instead of fighting.
 The record will only include your divorce settlement agreement and the final decree putting it into effect.